MikaZ21/Newsletter-sign-up-form-with-success-message/README.md

 ## Overview

 ### The challenge
-Your challenge is to build out this newsletter form and get it looking as close to the design as possible.
+Build out this newsletter form and get it looking as close to the design as possible.

 Users should be able to: